What's Anomalous in LHC Jets?: K-means

 Anomaly searches are not limited to deep learning.
 One can also employ a variety of classical ML methods, in particular for density estimation.
 However, density estimation for multidimensional data, like jet images, is notoriously difficult.
 Standard approaches like kernel methods or density estimation based on histograms scale badly with the data dimensions $d$ and the number of training points $n$.

 For anomaly detection, it is not crucial to know the actual density.
 Any anomaly score which is (strongly) correlated with the density can potentially be useful.
 We use the well known k-means clustering algorithm to define such anomaly scores.
-Since k-means scales linearly with the number of data points and dimensions, we can apply it to large datasets with high-dimensional data.
+Loyd's k-means algorithm \cite{Lloyd} scales linearly with the number of data points and dimensions for each iteration.
+Since it usually converges quickly \cite{informationretrieval} (in our application $\sim300$ iterations are sufficient for convergence), we can apply it to large datasets with high-dimensional data.
 K-means provides a given number $k$ of clusters with centroids

 where the vectors $\vec{r}_{i,j}$ represent the data instances $j$ assigned to cluster $i$, and $N_i$ is the number of data instances in cluster $i$.
 The clusters divide the data into a patchwork of Voronoi cells.
-We use the k-means algorithm with 10 different initializations of the centroids following the "k-means++" prescription~\cite{kmeans} and pick the one with the lowest inertia, as implemented in the scikit-learn python library~\cite{scikit-learn}.
+We use the Lloyd's k-means algorithm with 10 different initializations of the centroids following the "k-means++" prescription~\cite{kmeans} and pick the one with the lowest inertia, as implemented in the scikit-learn python library~\cite{scikit-learn}.

 K-means is neither a density estimation nor an anomaly detection algorithm.
 However, assigning an effective size to each cluster $i$ around its centroid, e.g.